Duke Health Tobacco Free Policy

 Tobacco Use Surcharge

-Duke charges a surcharge of $50 each month for employees covered under a Duke medical insurance plan who smoke or use other forms of tobacco.
-This includes use of nicotine in any form, including electronic cigarettes.
-The use of a nicotine patch and nicotine gum are not subject to the surcharge.
+Duke charges employees covered under a Duke medical insurance plan who smoke or use other forms of tobacco an extra $50 per month for Monthly paid employees and $23 per pay period for Biweekly paid employees.
 The surcharge does not apply to dependents who use tobacco.

 Durham County Smoking Ordinance